 Dear Filmmakers,

-CMS VATAVARAN is a pioneering international festival of films on environment and wildlife, initiated in 2002.
+CMS VATAVARAN is a pioneering international festival of films on the environment and wildlife, initiated in 2002.
 Using films as a window to delve into nature, the festival showcases the best of Indian and International films and documentaries, presenting nature stories from all over the world, stories on critical ecological and developmental challenges faced today, some of the most compelling practices, as well as enchanting snippets on the diversity of our planet.
 Do go thru our website for more details and for visiting our previous festivals and efforts to enhance understanding of the natural world and its conservation.

 By sending your film to this unique festival, you get a unique opportunity for showcasing your films across a wide variety of platforms and stakeholders.
 Nominated films of CMS VATAVARAN travel across India and the world to various other festivals, seminars, theatres, universities, television channels and forums.
-The aim is to not only to showcase these films among film lovers, critics, buyers, broadcasters, but also to policy makers, scientists, experts, media, students and communities interested in participating in efforts to conserve and preserve our environment or to address contemporary environmental issues.
+The aim is not only to showcase these films among film lovers, critics, buyers, and broadcasters, but also to policymakers, scientists, experts, media, students and communities interested in participating in efforts to conserve and preserve our environment or to address contemporary environmental issues.

 CMS VATAVARAN is also respected widely for the high standards it has set in the judging of films – the impartiality of the process and involvement of eminent personalities from across a wide spectrum.
-Selection of your film in this festival will therefore be an acknowledgment of your creativity and ingenuity, in addition to opening doors to new learning and opportunities.
+Selection of your film in this festival will therefore be an acknowledgement of your creativity and ingenuity, in addition to opening doors to new learning and opportunities.

-Do join us for an exciting, vibrant and fruitful festival in November 2021.
+Do join us for an exciting, vibrant and fruitful festival in February 2024.
 I am sure you will really find participation in this festival worthwhile and inspiring.

 Thank you for being part of this green movement for influencing policy, perception and practice!

-Ms P N Vasanti
+P N Vasanti, PhD

 Director General, CMS